svtk/AtomicKotlinCourse/Object-Oriented Programming/Type Checking/Exercise 3/task.md

 modifications to other components).
 Change `basic()` to use a `when` expression.

-What does this gain you, since the `else` clauses in the `when` expressions still make sense?
+The `else` clauses in the `when` expressions still make sense, so how does this benefit you?

 <sub> This task doesn't contain automatic tests,
 so it's always marked as "Correct" when you run "Check".